Imperial-College-Data-Science-Society/Cracking-the-Data-Science-Interview/README.md

 - [Boosting vs Bagging - What's the difference?](https://quantdare.com/what-is-the-difference-between-bagging-and-boosting/)
 - [Bias vs Variance - Tradeoff war](https://towardsdatascience.com/understanding-the-bias-variance-tradeoff-165e6942b229)
 - [Dimensionality Reduction - Extracting the important stuff from your features](https://www.analyticsvidhya.com/blog/2018/08/dimensionality-reduction-techniques-python/)

+<br/><br/>
+## 4. Interview Guidelines
+Congratulations!
+You've made it this far in the resources and hopefully you have some great machine learning knowledge.
+Unfortunately, that isn't always enough...

+Companies are looking for great communicators and people they actually want to work with.
+Here's some general interview tips:

+ 1. **Dress for the part**
+	 - What to wear on the day?
+Message the recruiter and ask specifically.
+Nothing worse than turning up casual to an office full of ties.
+2. **Not sure about an answer?**
+	- We've all been there where we don't know the answer or had a complete mind blank.
+The best thing to do is **speak through your thought process**, don't sit there in silence expecting them to read your mind.
+Remember, they are looking for people they can also teach, not just the baseline knowledge for the job.
+3. **Smile :)**
+	- You'll feel relaxed, the interviewer will feel relaxed, everyone will be relaxed.
+Happy days (literally).
+4. **Interviews are two way**
+	- We've all been told before "interviews are two way, both parties want to see if they're a good fit for each other".
+This could not be more true. **Curious about parts of the company/job?
+Ask the question."** It shows you have a genuine interest for the company/role and is warmly welcomed.
+5. **Preparation is key**
+	- Confidence in interviews comes from the fact that you know you are prepared.
+Have you put in the hours to learning and understanding everything you speak about?
+If so, nothing to worry about.
+You will feel confident and hopefully will convey that to the person interviewing.
+6. **Do not let failure hold you back**
+	- Not everyone has perfect interviews.
+You may have a rough day, or a set of tough interviews/questions. **Push them out of your mind**.
+Interviewing for jobs is a marathon not a sprint, there will be other opportunities available if you put yourself out there.

+<br/><br/>
+-
+**We wish you all the best in your future careers.
+Good Luck!**

+ICDSS